 Represented by Jackie Kaiser, Westwood creative artists

 Her most recent novel, The Lost Girls of Camp Forevermore, is a finalist for the Washington State Book Award and was called “propulsive” and “skillful” by the New York Times.
-Her previous novel For Today I Am a Boy won the Edmund White Award for Debut Fiction, and was a finalist for the PEN/Hemingway Award.
+Her previous novel For Today I Am a Boy won the Edmund White Award for Debut Fiction and was a finalist for the PEN/Hemingway Award.
 It was also a New York Times Book Review Editors’ Choice and long-listed for CBC’s Canada Reads.
 Her second novel The Lost Girls of Camp Forevermore will be published in early 2018.
-Her first poetry collection How Festive the Ambulance received a starred review from Publisher’s Weekly, and includes a 2017 National Magazine Awards Silver Medal winner and a Best Canadian Poetry 2016 selection.
+Fu's debut poetry collection How Festive the Ambulance received a starred review from Publisher’s Weekly, and includes a 2017 National Magazine Awards Silver Medal winner and a Best Canadian Poetry 2016 selection.

-Fu’s nonfiction credits include the Atlantic, the Times Literary Supplement, the New York Times, Hazlitt, NPR Books, and republication in Best Canadian Essays.
+Fu’s writing has appeared in Granta, the Atlantic, the New York Times, Hazlitt, and the Times Literary Supplement.
 She has received residency fellowships from the Ucross Foundation, Berton House, Wildacres, and the Wallace Stegner House.
 She is an instructor-advisor at the Humber School for Writers.

 Photo by L D’Alessandro.